squares-ui/squares-ui/README.md

 On the left column a Treemap chart representing IP and Port information

-The middle Piechart break down traffic on "local_orig" flag in Elastic, with the Sankey charts representing each subset of data.
+The middle Piechart breaks down traffic on "local_orig" flag in Elastic, with the Sankey charts representing each subset of data.

 The top right corner is a simple "raw output" chart showing the full message